 “But you wouldn’t,” Biro said.
 When Roman didn’t move to follow through, he added, “Like I said, we’re here on good faith.”

 Moira smiled in the same self-satisfied way she did when she beat Gareth at chess.
 “Are you familiar with Nochdvor’s family history, Mr. Hallisey?”

 “You mean his father?”

 Moira nodded.
 “Tried to kill his own brother and take the throne for himself.
 In the aftermath, Amos took our Captain Nochdvor in, but nearly all of Alfheim thinks he’ll turn out like his father.”

 “So, that should be a good enough story for you to work with.
-Kill him, say you found out he was planning on betraying his uncle as soon as the team found him, and most of Alfheim won’t even question it.
+Kill him, say he was planning to betray his uncle as soon as the team found him, and most of Alfheim won’t even question it.
 They all want rid of him too, I hear.”

 “The princess would question it,” Roman said.
 “She’s threatening to bring war on an entire city-state for Amos, and she always did like Leandros more than her own farther.
 I’m not sure she’d rest until she knew the truth of what happened to him.”

 “Leandros,” Biro repeated thoughtfully.
 “Not Captain Nochdvor, not Mr. Nochdvor.
 You don’t know him already, do you?”

 “No,” Roman said, and if Gareth didn’t know it was a lie, he wouldn’t have noticed Roman’s slight hesitation.
 “I just hear the gossip.”